Golf Business Conference gets highest marks so far

 All members and industry associates who attended went home with cutting-edge knowledge and excitement and inspiration for the new season.
 Despite the air strikes in France and Austria, more than 125 delegates, including 20 multi course owners, from over 21 countries and 11 different speakers, enjoyed three days in wonderful Vienna.

-Top picture: Some of the Conference speakers and presenters from left Jonathan Smith, Elisa Gaudet, Gregg Patterson, Aarni Nordqvist, Jacob Buksted, John King, Andrew Davies, Damien Lemarie, Alastair Spink and Lodewijk Klootwijk
+Top picture: Some of the Conference speakers and presenters from left Jonathan Smith (Golf Environment Organization), Elisa Gaudet (Women’s Golf Day), Gregg Patterson, Aarni Nordqvist (Finnish Golf Union) , Jacob Buksted (Players 1st), John King (Golf Marketing University), Andrew Davies (Golf Business Group), Damien Lemarie (Priswing), Alastair Spink (love.golf) and Lodewijk Klootwijk (EGCOA)

 EGCOA www.egcoa.eu